zdravkov/kendo-docs/api/wrappers/jsp/listView.md

 ### change `String`

-Fires when the list view selection has changed.
+Fires when the list view selection has changed.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [change](/api/web/listview#events-change) event documentation.